Kuuuube/Kuuuube/README.md

 [Quiddler Solver](https://github.com/Kuuuube/quiddler_solver) Brute forces all possible solutions of the [Quiddler Puzzle](https://www.setgame.com/quiddler/puzzle).

+[Word Card Puzzle](https://github.com/Kuuuube/word-card-puzzle) Puzzle game where the goal is to make words out of all cards and have none remaining.

 [Misc Scripts](https://github.com/Kuuuube/Misc_Scripts) Miscellaneous scripts, small programs, and notes for other programs I use.